hfwbakker/HSK_vocabulary/README.md

 NEXT UP
+- For some reason only 1 character words are shown? -> more sophisticated filtering needed.
+Look into filtering by function in this link: https://stackoverflow.com/questions/51589573/pandas-filter-data-frame-rows-by-function
-- Write a function that allows players to select which set of info they want to be prompted first (汉子, pinyin, or definition).
+- Write a function that allows users to select which set of info they want to be prompted first (汉子, pinyin, or definition).
-- Finetune.
-- Check if all the logic is correct (like the filtering of rows is done correctly).
 - Integrate with Jupyter notebook to view data?

 LOG
+--- Monday July 26th 2021 ---
+- Fired up the script again, cannot get it to work on Windows because (presumably) the Chinese character throw an encoding error I don't know how to fix yet.
+Tried updating Python to 3.9.6 and updated encoding related stuff but didn't work, even after restarting.
+- Found out that the script only returns 1 character words because the filter_df() function only returns true for single character entries that match the known_characters list.
+Trying to find a work around using a function filter.

 --- Sunday July 18th 2021 ---
 - Figured out the key error - editing the dataframe without resetting the index causes gaps in the index that if called throw a key error (hence key error corresponding with no. input).
 Fixed.
 - User can now select with word list to choose and the logic does the rest.